etendosoftware/docs/docs/products/etendo-classic/optional-features/bundles/platform-extensions/etendo-advanced-security.md

 - Expiration Time (Autolock Password)

 !!! info
-    For more information about the module configuration visit the [Technical Documentation](/docs/developer-guide/etendo-classic/bundles/platform-extensions-bundle/#etendo-advanced-security).
+    For more information about the module configuration visit the [Developer Guide](/docs/developer-guide/etendo-classic/bundles/platform-extensions-bundle/#etendo-advanced-security).

 ### **Password Security**